Packet-Clearing-House/maptable/README.md

     - `heatmap.weightByAttributeScale:` _('log' or 'linear', default: 'linear')_ Which scale we would use for the weight (only if `weightByAttribute` is set).
     - `heatmap.mask:` _(bool, default: true)_ Mask the heatmap with countries
     - `heatmap.circles:` _(object)_ Properties of the circles that makes the heatmap gradient
-    - `heatmap.circles.min:` _(integer, default: 1)_ The min earth magnitude of the circles.
-The unit is in degrees (minimum 1 and maximum 180).
-    - `heatmap.circles.max:` _(integer, default: 90)_ The maximum earth magnitude of the circles.
-The unit is in degrees (minimum 1 and maximum 180).
-    - `heatmap.circles.step:` _(integer, default: 2)_ The magnitude that separates two circles on the heatmap.
     - `heatmap.circles.color:` _(string, default: "#FF0000")_ The color in HEX of the heatmap circles.
     - `heatmap.circles.blur:` _(float, default: 4.0)_ Blur radius that we apply on the heatmap.
     - `heatmap.borders:` _(object)_ Enable country borders.
 Set to `false` to disable it.